-Six years ago, Clancy Martin published his first novel, How to Sell, a grim comedy about two wayward Canadian brothers who become jewellery salesmen in Texas.
+In 1999, Clancy Martin published his first novel, How to Sell, a grim comedy about two wayward Canadian brothers who become jewellery salesmen in Texas.
 The plot hinged on several varieties of duplicity, from the fraud required to move fake Rolexes to the lies of addiction (the brothers’ choice of drug is meth), and bristled with blurbs from Zadie Smith and Jonathan Franzen (“dirty, greatly original, and very hard to stop reading,” Franzen wrote).

 How to Sell was unabashedly autobiographical.
-Martin, who is 47, was born in Toronto and raised in Calgary.
+Martin was born in Toronto and raised in Calgary.
 His late father was a charismatic, womanizing real estate developer and spiritual seeker who would go on to found his own fake church and develop schizophrenia.
 Martin has taught philosophy at the University of Missouri at Kansas City since 2003, but his route to the academy was eccentric.
 A high school dropout, he spent seven dissolute years working in the diamond trade in Dallas, a period characterized by relentless drinking, cocaine abuse, chronic infidelity and suicide attempts.
 In 2000, Martin went back to school; his later Ph.D. dissertation, not surprisingly, was on the philosophy of lying.
 Despite the ongoing tumult of his life, he managed to become a translator of Nietzsche, chair of the philosophy department, and, amusingly, a professor of business ethics.
 He’s now a regular contributor to Harper’s and Vice and is working on two new novels.

-This month, he releases a different sort of book, a layer cake of memoir, literary criticism, philosophical inquiry and self-help called Love and Lies.
+Hi 2015 book is a layer cake of memoir, literary criticism, philosophical inquiry and self-help called Love and Lies.
 Its provocative thesis is not only that romantic love and deception are inextricably bound but, more paradoxically, that there’s a benevolent power in deception that makes romantic love work.
 Telling a loved one the truth at all times, and expecting her or him to do the same, Martin argues, creates damaging expectations and narratives of prosecution.
 It also ignores love’s fragile, creative, complex nature.
 “The greatest threat to a mature and enduring conception of erotic love,” he writes, “is the popular, thoughtless idea that genuine love depends upon absolute truthfulness (with either the beloved or oneself).”

 He’s not alone in his thinking.
 The therapist Esther Perel, author of Mating in Captivity and a consultant on the TV show The Affair, has long maintained that candour is the enemy of erotic desire and that lying can be an act of caring.
 “Not everything needs to be said and not everything needs to be known,” she said recently.
 “Because, let’s face it, truth and hostility often live side by side and not all honesty is salutary.”